 Saving for your child or grandchild's higher education is one of the most important investments you can make for his or her future.
 To make saving for college easier, the Qualified Tuition Program or 529 plan was created.
 Named after section 529 of the Internal Revenue code, it is a federal-income-tax-free savings plan to be used for qualified educational expenses.
 Many states throughout the country also offer their own versions of the 529 plan; those are administered by state agencies and other organizations.

 Two different 529 plans available

 Currently, there are two different versions of the 529 plan from which to choose:

 - Prepaid tuition plans - These plans allow for the pre-purchase of tuition based on today's interest rates, with money to be disbursed when the beneficiary enters college.
 Prepaid tuition plans are usually managed by state organizations or by colleges and universities.
 The funds in prepaid tuition plans can often not be used for room and board at colleges and can't prepay tuition at elementary or secondary schools.

 - Savings plans - Most 529 plans are actually savings plans that invest in mutual funds, certificates of deposit, and comparable instruments, and are therefore dependent on the investment return of these assets.
-The Tax Cuts and Jobs Act (TCJA) of 2017 expanded the use of 529 education savings plan funds from covering only qualified college expenses to also include eligible private, public, or religious elementary or secondary school expenses.
+The Tax Cuts and Jobs Act (TCJA) expanded the use of 529 education savings plan funds from covering only qualified college expenses to also include eligible private, public, or religious elementary or secondary school expenses.
 However, it limited the total amount payable for elementary or secondary tuition to $10,000 per year.